Morribyte/VMTranslator/README.md

 D=M       // Puts Frame-1 into the data register
 @LCL
 M=D       // Puts D into the Memory register, restoring LCL

+# Goes back to return address using @R14
+@R14      // Addresses return addres
+A=M       // Places return address into A
+0;JMP     // Jumps
 ```

 ### Call